 John Doe can buy a $500,000 20-year level term insurance policy at $40 per month.
 If he dies unexpectedly any time within those 20 years, his beneficiaries will receive $500,000.
 If he died in the 10th year, he would have paid $4800 in premiums with his loved ones receiving $500,000.

 If you should die within the term, the entire coverage amount goes to your beneficiaries.
-When your term ends, coverage at the previous price is no longer guaranteed and you must either forgo coverage, convert to a permanent policy if available, or potentially obtain a new policy with a different price by going through the underwriting process again.
+When your term ends, coverage at the previous price is no longer guaranteed.
+You must either forgo coverage, convert to a permanent policy if available, or potentially obtain a new policy with a different price by going through the underwriting process again.

 A clause is written into most term insurance contracts that allows you to convert your policy to a permanent one.
 Term is ideal for those who need coverage for a specific period of time, but if your situation changes and you prefer coverage for your lifetime converting is an option.